-6. After extracting the archive, change to the subdirectory created by the extraction process.
-For example, after extracting the xmame-0.81.1.tar.bz2 archive, a directory named xmame-0.81.1 is created; change to it.
-This directory is the top of the source tree.

-- 7. Edit the Makefile (a link to makefile.unix) and change the settings according to your system.
+- 8. After extracting the archive, change to the subdirectory created by the extraction process.
+For example, after extracting the xmame-0.34b1.1.tar archive, a directory named xmame-0.34b1.1 is created.
+Change to it.
+This directory is the top of the source tree. - 9.
+Copy makefile.unix to Makefile, the distributed Makefile is used for development and is not a good starting point! - 10.
+Edit the Makefile and change the settings according to your system.
 The default makefile.unix is preconfigured to run under X11/Linux.
-Be careful when you edit this file. - If you intend to compile in X11 joystick support, type the following to see the available Xdevice list:
+Be careful editing this file.

+• If you intend to compile in X11 joystick support, type the following to see the available Xdevice list: